harshitpathak10088/AMEX_Stock_Price/README.md

-# HDFC Bank Stock Price Forecasting using ARIMA
+# AMEX Bank Stock Price Forecasting using ARIMA

-This project analyzes 4 years of HDFC Bank’s stock price data using the ARIMA model to forecast prices for the next 12 months.
+This project analyzes 4 years of AMEX Bank’s stock price data using the ARIMA model to forecast prices for the next 12 months.

 ## Contents
 - `CodeNotebook.py`: Main Python script